ngarciaiii/ngarciaiii.github.io/_posts/2022-05-19-Black Belt Text-Fu.markdown

 # it calls vim's very own "help.txt", and navigate with h, j, k ,l.
 :h

+# i find myself using this often
+# short for "write"/(save) and "quit"
+:wq

 # too much, and it has its own tutorial for beginner, I will do that!
 # let's exit by doing this
 :qa!